-In primary analysis, the direct comparison between the control arm and the experimental arm at each timepoint shows no significant difference between treatment groups at any time point (Table 3A) The difference between experimental and control groups for the estimated post-baseline average of all time points was 0.95 (CI -2.04 to 3.94) and was also not significant.
+In primary analysis, the direct comparison between the control arm and the experimental arm at each time-point shows no significant difference between treatment groups at any time-point (Table 3A) The difference between experimental and control groups for the estimated post-baseline average of all time-points was 0.95 (CI -2.04 to 3.94) and was also not significant.

 Table 3.
 Estimated difference between experimental arm minus control arm at each timepoint, and for the estimated average of post-baseline assessments.
 A.) Unadjusted Mixed Model Estimate B.) Multiple Imputation Estimates